 A look at the menu will show Magee hasn’t lost his competitive spirit.

 The scratch kitchen will offer such appetizers as wings, smoked and grilled pork belly, and fondue made with white cheddar cheese and Tallgrass Brewing Co.’s Pub Ale, with freshly baked soft pretzels and apples for dipping.

-Sides will include apple coleslaw, white bean cassoulet (sausage, onion, tomato and thyme), and macaroni and cheese with five cheeses.
+Sides will include apple coleslaw, white bean cassoulet (sausage, onion, tomato, and thyme), and macaroni and cheese with five kinds of cheese.
 It also will have specials such as burnt end meatballs.